nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 ### Task \#1: toy car

-We used the following input to GPT-3 (prompt):
+We use the following input to GPT-3 (prompt):

 <textarea style="width:100%;resize:none;" rows="16" disabled>
 LambdaCAD is a tiny parametric CAD tool written in JavaScript.
 It enables us to make 3D models using code!